 27. The usage of various structures being affected in the project are presented in the Table 9.
 The physical and economical displacement under the project will mainly result in loss of residential and commercial structures.
-Other private structures like boundary wall affected under the Project will not result in physical displacement.
+Other commercial structures affected under the Project will not result in physical displacement.